Abby Wambach: 2004 Summer Olympics

 After the WUSA suspended operations in 2003, Wambach trained with the national team in preparation for the 2004 Summer Olympics in Athens, Greece.
-During the U.S.'s first two matches in Athens, she played a direct role in four of the five goals that the team scored resulting in wins over Greece and Brazil.
-During the team's first group stage match against Greece on August 11, 2004, Wambach scored during the 30th minute to elevate the Americans to a 2–0 lead.
-She received her first yellow card of the tournament in the 49th minute.
-Mia Hamm followed with a goal in the 82nd minute for a final score of 3–0.

-The U.S. faced Brazil during their second match of the tournament on August 14.
-Wambach received her second yellow card of the tournament in the 49th minute, giving her an automatic suspension for the final group stage match against Australia.
-After Hamm scored on a penalty kick in the 58th minute, Wambach sealed the win with a goal in the 77th.
-After moving on to the quarterfinals after a 1–1 tie against Australia in the final group stage match, the Americans faced Japan on August 20.
-Wambach's goal in the 59th minute lifted the Americans to a 2–1 victory.
+During the team's first group stage match against Greece on August 11, Wambach scored one goal and received a yellow card as the U.S. won 3–0.
+During the second match against Brazil, Wambach and Mia Hamm each scored a goal to secure a 2–0 victory.
+Wambach received another yellow card, resulting in an automatic suspension from her next match.
+She watched from the sidelines as her team played to a 1–1 tie against Australia in the final group stage match.
+The U.S. faced Japan in the quarterfinal on August 20, with Wambach's goal in the 59th minute lifting the Americans to a 2–1 victory.